 Opening up our Group to more than just window views, still doesn’t mean that just anything may be posted, so we created a set of rules that would guide the concept of the positive, friendly, supportive and International Community that is our vision.

 Our set of rules is long and we understand if our Members are too busy to read them.
 Still, there is another way to get acquainted with them.
 We welcome our Members to share on the Group as they wish.
 Each and every post submitted is reviewed and evaluated by a Moderator before it gets published.
 So, after a Member submits a post, our Moderators will evaluate it according to the rules.
 They will approve it if it’s valid and disapprove if non-valid.
 When a Moderator declines a pending post, the Member is given an explanation of the reason.
 This process of providing our Members with the reason for disapproval will allow them to correct their post and submit a valid one.
-In addition to the reason for disapproval, we provide a link to our Project’s Chat Support, where we are able to assist in helping to get your posts approved.

 We ensure transparency and accountability with regards to our rules.
 How do we accomplish that?